hhjoy/sta380-predictive-modeling/Exercise2/README.md

 ## 319      WilliamKazer          TanEeLyn  4          8
 ## 320      WilliamKazer      WilliamKazer 16         32
 ```
-Next we run Principle Component Analysis with Multinomial Regression.
+Next we run Principal Component Analysis with Multinomial Regression.

 ```r
 # Import libraries
 library(glmnet)
 library(nnet)
 ```
-PCR using the first 500 principle components yields similar results to Naive Bayes with a slightly higher prediction accuracy of 65.52%.
+PCR using the first 500 principal components yields similar results to Naive Bayes with a slightly higher prediction accuracy of 65.52%.

 ```r
 # Set A = training DTM